kurtis-casperson/kurtis-casperson/README.md

+Hi 👋
-Hi 👋 I'm Kurtis Casperson
+I'm Kurtis Casperson
 ==========================

-Web Developer
+Don't trust a javascript developer...
+<i>All they do are promises but they never callback!!</i>
 -------------

 - 📫 How to reach me: [kcasperson7@gmail.com](kcasperson7@gmail.com)